Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Wild raised his eyebrows at Moj.
 "They exiled you?"

 "Sanded off my family markings and etchings.
-Gave me the name of an outcast…" Moj buzzed that same contented buzz again.
+Gave me the name of an outcast..."
+Moj buzzed that same contented buzz again.
 "Called me insane, too.
 Shame, really.
 Fly charter shuttles without incident for twelve years, prevent a crash that would have killed dozens, nobody remembers.
-But rob *one* bank…"
+But rob *one* bank..."

 "You can tell that story later, Moj," Trrrk’k said firmly, then turned to Wild.
 "Be warned.
 He exaggerates.
 He would have you think he is an impulsive kleptomaniac, but he is not."